-This page explains the language requirements for various majors and options to partially or fully bypass them or if you have fluency in another language besides English.
+The Languages, Literatures, and Cultures department website explains the language requirements for various majors and options to partially or fully bypass them or if you have fluency in another language besides English.

-- Create Your 4 Year Plan
+- Create your 4 year plan

-Once you have created a draft 4-year plan, set up a meeting with your major adviser to gather their feedback and ideas.
-If you are unsure how to contact your major adviser or are considering a new program, contact the major department.
-CASA can also help you identify the appropriate person to speak to and how to reach them if that does not work.
-If you are considering going Pre-Med, go over your 4 Year Plan also with the Pre-Health Professions advisor.
+Once you have created a draft 4-year plan, meet with advisers in your major and minors to gather their feedback and ideas.
+If you are unsure how to contact the right adviser or are considering a new program, contact the major department.
+Some departments utilize peer advisers, drop-in advising, or group advising.
+CASA can help you identify the appropriate person in your department(s) to speak to and how to reach them if you need help - however, please note, CASA coaches are NOT academic advisers.

 - Make sure your plan will work with special programs and/or study abroad